 This morning I woke up and discovered that there’s a live tool to change your bank account with the IRS if you changed bank info since 2018 but haven’t yet filed for 2019.
-I had a client in that situation, so I called up and got permission to do this, and this is how it went.
+I had someone in that situation, so I called up and got permission to do this, and this is how it went.

 1.)
 It’s an Intuit product, basically using the front end that TurboTax uses.
 You have to create a login with an email and a cellphone and you need to go confirm the email address and get a PIN for a cellphone.